qinghao1/gojek/README.md

 5. You should be good to go!
 (Hopefully)

-## Infrastructure requirements
+## Load Testing and Infrastructure requirements
+In project folder, run

+    gem install gas_load_tester rest-client
+    ruby load_testing.rb
-Unfortunately, I do not have the means to test the API to give a precise requirement.
+Results should be printed to console.
+Unfortunately, I'm not able to test the driver PUT location API completely due to lacking hardware.

+Based on my testing with 128.199.155.167 (the cheapest DigitalOcean VM with 1GB 1vCPU), the customer API can respond in around 100ms under full load.
+However, the driver API takes around 400ms to respond for 100 request per second (the maximum I can test).

+Thus, better infrastructure is required to improve the driver API speed.
+Unfortunately, I cannot provide a precise requirement.
 However, a newer and more powerful server should be preferred.

+## Improvements
+To improve driver API performance, we can cache and batch insert records into the database.
+However, I couldn't implement this in time.